-Non-interactive approaches sequentially integrate predictions of uncontrollable agents into the design of the control policy \cite{trautman2010unfreezing,du2011robot}, while interactive approaches simultaneously predict uncontrollable agents and design control policies to take interactions directly into account \cite{kretzschmar2016socially,everett2021collision}.
-Non-interactive approaches usually assume worst-case interaction bounds to provide safety guarantees, therefore tending to be conservative.
+\fi \fi Non-interactive approaches sequentially integrate predictions of uncontrollable agents into the design of the control policy \cite{trautman2010unfreezing,du2011robot}, while interactive approaches simultaneously predict uncontrollable agents and design control policies to take interactions directly into account \cite{kretzschmar2016socially,everett2021collision}.
+Non-interactive approaches usually assume worst-case interaction bounds to provide safety guarantees, tending to be conservative.
 Interactive approaches perform better in practice, but fail to provide any safety guarantees.
-In this paper, we propose a planning framework that takes interaction into account and enjoys formal safety guarantees via iterative policy updates and robust conformal prediction.
+We instead propose a planning framework that takes interaction into account and enjoys safety guarantees via iterative policy updates and robust conformal prediction.

 \textbf{Safe planning with conformal prediction.} Conformal prediction (CP) is an uncertainty quantification technique that provides statistical guarantees for test data after a one-time calibration on held-out calibration data \cite{vovk2005algorithmic, angelopoulos2021gentle}.
 CP has been used to construct prediction sets for uncontrollable agents that contain their true but unknown behavior with a user-specified probability \cite{cleaveland2024conformal,sun2022copula,zecchin2024forking}.
-These works learn a trajectory predictor (e.g., a recurrent neural network) for uncontrollable agents and perform calibration over a nonconformity score that measures the deviation between the predicted and the true motion on held-out trajectories.
+These works learn a trajectory predictor for uncontrollable agents and perform calibration over a nonconformity score that measures the deviation between the predicted and the true motion on held-out trajectories.
 The resulting calibration result defines a set around new predictions that is probabilistically valid and thereby operational, i.e., suitable for motion planning.
 This has been explored via model predictive control \cite{lindemann2022safe,dixit2023adaptive,shin2025egocentric}, reinforcement learning \cite{yao2024sonic,sun2023conformal}, control barrier functions \cite{zhang2025conformal,hsu2025statistical}, sampling-based search \cite{sheng2024safe}, and LLM planning \cite{doula2025safepath,wang2024probabilistically}, see \cite{lindemann2024formal} for a survey.